irfus/dlvm-core/README.md

 ### Build All Targets

-For all targets (DLVM Core, Runtime, Compute), please use CMake.
+For all targets (DLVM Core and Runtime), please use CMake.

 ```bash
 mkdir build